 What is the usual trigger-finger steroid injection dose?

-For trigger finger, we advise Depo-medrol 20mg.
-Generally, we suggest you avoid Kenalog or triamcinolone due to potent skin side effects.
+For trigger finger, we advise Depo-Medrol 20mg.
+Generally, we recommend avoiding Kenalog or triamcinolone due to their potent skin side effects.

 How long after a steroid injection does the trigger finger improve?